dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 ## Coordinator
 Presto coordinator is responsible for managing workernode membership, parsing the queries, generating execution plan and managing execution of the query.
 During the execution of the queries, it also manages the delivery of the data between tasks.

 The coordinator translates the given query into logical plan.
-The logical plan is composed of seires of stages and each stage is then executed in a disstributed fashion using several tasks across workers.
+The logical plan is composed of series of stages and each stage is then executed in a distributed fashion using several tasks across workers.
 This is very similar to other distributed query execution engines like Hive and Spark.

 ## Workers
 Presto worker is responsible for executing tasks and processing data.
 This is where the real work of processing the data happens.